Privacy Policy

 Storing this information

-We hold your information for a period of 6 years from the date of your latest appointment.
+We hold your information for a period of 10 years from the date of your latest appointment in order to:

 Data access is limited to key staff who are regularly trained to understand their duty towards protecting data and good information governance procedures.

-Confidential public health data will only be shared with other areas of Sefton Council, Sefton CVS, May Logan Centre, Brighter Living Partnership, Smokefree Sefton, Ambition Sefton, Sefton GP Practices and Public Health England with the permission of the Caldicott Guardian, once the necessary legal basis has been established and data protection safeguards have been verified, so that the data is managed and used under the same restrictions.
-Anyone who received information from Sefton Council is also under a legal duty to keep it confidential.
+Confidential public health data will only be shared with other areas of Sefton Council, Sefton CVS, May Logan Centre, Brighter Living Partnership, Netherton Feelgood Factory, Sefton Carer’s Centre, Smokefree Sefton, Sefton GP Practices and Public Health England with the permission of the Caldicott Guardian, once the necessary legal basis has been established and data protection safeguards have been verified, so that the data is managed and used under the same restrictions.
+Anyone who received information from the controller is also under a legal duty to keep it confidential.

 Who we share this information with

-We share this information with the following parties in order to deliver the NHS Health Check programme.
-We will also share your information to the following parties in order to refer into lifestyle and wellbeing services with your consent:
+We share data gathered as part of the NHS Health Check with the following parties in order to deliver the NHS Health Check Programme.
+We will also share your information to the following parties in order to refer into Living Well Sefton lifestyle and wellbeing services with your consent:

 Requesting access to your personal data